posit-dev/setup-air/README.md

 We recommend committing the suggestions in a single batch from the `Files changed` view, which will trigger a rerun of the check and delete the outdated suggestion comments.
 Before using this action, ensure that you've locally run Air on your entire project at least once using `air format .` or the `Air: Format Workspace Folder` command in VS Code or Positron, otherwise you can end up with a very large amount of suggestions.

+This action is great for managing pull requests from external contributors.
+Even if they don't use Air themselves, they can commit the suggestions to pass Air's formatting checks.

+Note that this does not run on pushes straight to `main`.

 ![](./.github/images/format-suggest-example.png)

 ### Format with `--check`